wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-field-service/register-and-manage-customer-devices-with-connected-field-service/includes/3-register-iot-devices.md

 1. Verify that an alert was created.
 (Example: Temperature of 75 exceeded a threshold of 70 Alert.)

 From here we could begin to interact with the device using commands.
-We will examine this in greater detail in Unit 6.
+We will examine this in greater detail in  a later unit.

 **Task 2: Modify device rules to change to Celsius**